Fiona dumps more rain on Puerto Rico; troops rescue hundreds

 After roaring over the Dominican Republic, Fiona moved into the open Atlantic, where it was projected to strengthen, according to the National Hurricane Center.

-At 5 p.m.
-Monday, it was centered about 130 miles (205 kilometers) southeast of Grand Turk Island and heading northwest at 10 mph (15 kph), with maximum sustained winds of 100 mph (155 kph).
+On Monday evening, it was centered about 130 miles (205 kilometers) southeast of Grand Turk Island and heading northwest at 10 mph (17 kph), with maximum sustained winds of 105 mph (165 kph).

 Tropical storm-force winds extended for 140 miles (220 kilometers) from the center.